anupmerkap87/Diagnosing-depression-using-EEG/README.md

 ## Requirements

 The code is set up in python environment (requires Python 3.7 or higher).
+Other standard packages involved to run the packages includes:
+1. Pandas, Numpy, Scipy (for array processing)
+2. Matplotlib, Seaborn (for visualization)
+3. Sklearn (for model development)

 ### MNE Library